swapnildawange/hangman_game/README.md

 # Hangman Game

-# How to play ?
-## Guess the word to win the game
+Guess the word to win the game

-# What is hint ?

-## If you are stuck use hint to select block to reveal letter
+If you are stuck use hint to select block to reveal letter

 # Click on this link to play the game